rlewicki/DynamicStateTree/README.md

 Dynamic State Tree is a simple plugin that contians implementation of a K2_Node that allows user to create a state tree reference structure and set all its exposed parameters in runtime.

 By default you can create state tree reference as a property and set it's parameters.
 But you can only set them to a constant value.
-See below screenshot.
+See screenshot below.

 ![Default State Tree Reference](/Screenshots/default-state-tree-ref.png?raw=true "Optional Title")